-The big question for the excellent styling and impressive performance of the VW Scirocco is why more people don't choose to drive one.
+The big question for the excellent styling and impressive performance of the Scirocco is why more people don't choose to drive one.
 If they did, they would find a car that is eager to impress for performance and its handling brings confidence.
-However, the interior is like any other VW and while it is all well-designed and put together, it just feels as if more of an effort could have been for such an incredible car.

-Needless to say, with the Sirocco being made by VW, the car feels solid and well built; it's a very safe car and has electronic stability control, as well as traction control to keep the Scirocco on the road.
+Needless to say, with the Scirocco feels solid and well built; it's a very safe car and has electronic stability control, as well as traction control to keep the Scirocco on the road.
 There's also electronic brake force distribution and six airbags.
-In addition, some of the VW Sirocco range comes with adaptive chassis control which is tailored to meet any road condition though anyone looking for a fun and testing drive to see what the Scirocco can really do should opt to use 'Sport' which will stiffen the suspension and help sharpen the steering.
+In addition, some of the Scirocco range comes with adaptive chassis control which is tailored to meet any road condition though anyone looking for a fun and testing drive to see what the Scirocco can really do should opt to use 'Sport' which will stiffen the suspension and help sharpen the steering.
 The manual gearbox is excellent though the DSG automatic version can be a tad sluggish.
 This isn't a cheap car but there is lots of equipment on-board to help make it more attractive; depending on the model chosen there will be dual zone climate control, alloy wheels, electric windows, Bluetooth connectivity and dusk sensor.
-There's plenty of space on board, though tall adults may find the rear seats a squeeze while the driver and passenger get bucket seats to help keep them in place should the Sirocco ever be put through its paces.
+There's plenty of space on board, though tall adults may find the rear seats a squeeze while the driver and passenger get bucket seats to help keep them in place should the Scirocco ever be put through its paces.

-Why not have a look at the Scirocco on the official Volkswagen UK company web site and get the latest news about the Volkswagen Scirocco in the UK at The UK Volkswagen Owners' club.
-You may also like to see what they're saying about the Volkswagen Scirocco on the Top Gear web site.
+Why not have a look at the Scirocco on the official UK company web site and get the latest news about the Scirocco in the UK at The Scirocco owners' club and forum site.
+You may also like to see what they're saying about the Scirocco on the Top Gear web site.

 When it comes to handling, the Sirocco really is a joy to drive and it will do everything asked of it.
 While the car is spacious, the boot is on the small side but the rear seats will fold down to create space of 1,200 litres.
 There's also a few cubbyholes and bins to keep items in.
-So why don't more people who love great cars drive the VW Scirocco?
-It is definitely not, as some may say, a top end VW Golf in a fancy dress; the Sirocco is a class apart and deserves to be a better success.
+So why don't more people who love great cars drive the Scirocco?
+It is definitely not, as some may say, a top end Golf in a fancy dress; the Sirocco is a class apart and deserves to be a better success.
 The Scirocco has to be driven to be believed and there's no better way to get going on the tarmac than a Scirocco car lease financing package from FVL

-Business?
-Personal?
-Not sure?
-For a simple explanation about our different types of deals please read our pages about personal contract hire and business leasing or call our advisors free on 0800 298 2030.
+For a simple explanation about our different types of deals please read our pages about Scirocco personal contract hire and Scirocco Business leasing or call our advisors free on 0800 298 2030.

 ROC THE HOUSE: Volkswagen's modern generation Scirocco coupe has proved to be a big success but now faces tough competition in a rejuvenated market sector for affordable sporting two-doors.
 Jonathan Crouch reports